deepalchemist/crossview-semantic-alignment/README.md

 The url of the trained models are available in the table.
 We train the model using the following configuration: 2 RTX 3090 GPUs with 24GB of memory each and a global batch size of 96.
 For the rest of the configuration, please refer to the training script in  `./scripts`.
 Note that
 + On LPR4M, this project uses 750K training samples and a batch size of 96, while the original paper used 4 million training samples and a batch size of 256, thus the performance reported in this project is lower than that in the paper.
 However, as a baseline model for the proposed dataset, the performance level is not a key factor and does not affect readers from following this work.
-+ On MovingFashion, there are only 15K training samples, and there are few hard samples.
-Therefore, the PMD and PFR modules, which are effective for discriminating hard samples, did not bring performance improvements.

 Evaluating ICL on LPR4M